 Do cats like to be ignored?
-Cats may fool one; they may let you believe that they enjoy being alone, which is better you ignore them.
+Of course, cats may fool you; they may let you believe they enjoy being alone and that it is better to ignore them.
 Is it true, though?

-Cats do not really enjoy being alone; they want the company at a distance.
-They have to decide most of the time to come to you, and they do not like to be held or petted too much, but you can actually see that they like to be near you to some degree.
-Their near may not be right next to you, but even in the same room for them is good enough.
+Cats do not like being alone or ignored; they want the company at a distance or on their terms.
+They have to decide most of the time to come to you, and they do not like to be held or petted too much, but you can see that they want to be near you to some degree.

 DO CATS LIKE TO BE IGNORED FOR REAL?

-But yet again, if you miss from home, they are behind the door waiting for you, you can ear them meowing as soon as you approach the entrance door.
+But yet again, if you miss from home, they are behind the door waiting for you.
+You can hear them meowing as soon as you approach the entrance door.
 Some of them come near you and pock you with their paws until you pet them.
 Some cats are coming at you, purring and kissing you.

 There are so many shreds of evidence of cats liking companies of others that it is hard to believe people can say that cats are selfish and think only for themselves.
 They can indeed play “hard to get,” but humans do that too.